leonardosimiao/Neural-Network-Class/README.md

 ## How to use it

-On the directory, exucute command below to run the main code.
-All the camera inputs must be altered in the code, being inserted as the list **cameras**.
+In the directory, execute command below to run the main code.
+All the camera inputs must be altered in code, inserted as the list ***cameras***.

-    $ python main.py
+    python main.py

 File [settings.py](https://github.com/leonardosimiao/Neural-Network-Class/blob/master/settings.py) contains most of the configurations for the algorithm operation.
 Listed in [requirements.txt](https://github.com/leonardosimiao/Neural-Network-Class/blob/master/requirements.txt) are the libraries that require especific versions.